h3rmel/isa-arch/README-EN.md

 Summary:

-- `posts/`: Conventional way of creating a component
+- `posts-normal/`: Conventional way of creating a component
-- `posts-isa/`: Using the I.S.A architecture and only tools present in React itself
+- `posts-isa-with-context/`: Using the I.S.A architecture and only tools present in React itself
-- `posts-zustand/`: Using the I.S.A architecture along with the Zustand tool

 ### A dose of reality